-- To impart quality education and inculcate professionalism to suit the needs of the industries and society. - To involve graduates in undertaking need based Research activities and disseminate the knowledge to develop entrepreneur skills. - To improve the professionalism through extension activities, industrial visits and in-plant training. - To communicate effectively both in documentation and presentation. - To discharge professional, social & economic responsibilities ethically.
+- To impart quality education and include professionalism to suit the needs of the industries and society. - To involve graduates in undertaking need based Research activities and disseminate the knowledge to develop entrepreneur skills. - To improve the professionalism through extension activities, industrial visits and in-plant training. - To create awareness of social & economic responsibilities ethically.

-PROGRAMME EDUCATIONAL OBJECTIVES AND OUTCOMES B.Tech.
+PROGRAMME EDUCATIONAL OBJECTIVES AND OUTCOMES

+B.Tech.
 (Information Technology)